Romainville

-Romainville ([ʁɔmɛ̃vil]) is a commune in the Seine-Saint-Denis department and in the eastern suburbs of Paris, France.
+Romainville ([ʁɔmɛ̃vil]) is a commune in the Seine-Saint-Denis department, located in the eastern suburbs of Paris, France.

 Location

 It is located 7.2 km from the center of Paris.

 History

 On 24 July 1867, a part of the territory of Romainville was detached and merged with a part of the territory of Pantin and a part of the territory of Bagnolet to create the commune of Les Lilas.